-The Red Hat Enterprise Linux Libreswan Cryptographic Module v4.0 (hereafter referred to as "the module") is a software library implementing the cryptographic algorithms.
+The Red Hat Enterprise Linux Libreswan Cryptographic Module (hereafter referred to as "the module") with version 7.0 is a daemon implementing the cryptographic algorithms.
 The module provides cryptographic services to other network entities implementing the IKEv1 and IKEv2 protocols.

-Note: This security policy only covers the IKE protocol, which is a part from the IPSEC protocol family.
+Note: This security policy only covers the IKE protocol, which is used to negotiate and configure the IPsec protocol family.